Cyprus Public Transport: Everything You Need To Know About It

 • Frequency: Every 30 minutes to 2 hours, depending on the route.

-You can check schedules and even book tickets online through the Intercity Buses website.
+You can check schedules on the Intercity Buses website.

 Urban buses operate within major cities such as Nicosia, Limassol, Larnaca, and Paphos.
 These buses are perfect for getting around the city, whether you’re visiting tourist sites, shopping, or heading to the beach.